Getting Things Done - GTD

 avatar

-Commented almost 9 years ago Paul Garth
+Commented over 9 years ago Paul Garth

 I think what's enticing is that many productivity apps try and "save you time" by both capturing and processing the item as it comes in.
 Of course, there's a risk to that.